-the present in the polar interactions in GA and EAthe intermolecular also hold the potential toA greaterinteraction between the and solute s translates to solvation efficiencieswhich hasstend to
+Secondly, although not as strong as the hydrogen bonding present in the polar interactions in GA and EA, the intermolecular van der Waals forces also hold the potential to impact a solvent’s solvation capabilities.
+A greater van der Waals interaction between the solvent and solute molecules translates to higher solvation efficiencies – especially in the case of EA which has large aromatic rings which tend to interact extensively with large, non-polar molecules through the aforementioned forces.

-Literature data validates this - (Daneshfar, Ghaziaskar and Homayoun) (Bala, Bhardwaj and Hariharan) Methanol, with its moderate polarity and surface area, balances both solubility factors and thus has the most optimal results.
+Literature data validates this - GA (Daneshfar, Ghaziaskar and Homayoun) and EA (Bala, Bhardwaj and Hariharan) are more soluble in methanol and ethanol than water (with ethanol being in the middle for both acids).
+Methanol, with its moderate polarity and surface area, balances both solubility factors and thus has the most optimal results.
 The superior performance of ethanol relative to water suggests that van der Waals forces play a more significant role in dissolving the ligands than polarity.
+This finding will be useful for the framing of the first hypothesis.

 The selection of these solvents was based upon their high availability, low-cost, and low environmental impact, which connects with the sustainable focus of this study.

 4.8 Effect of pH Environment

 The pH of the complexation environment would play a significant role in the complexation efficiency.
 In alkaline conditions, the extracted GA will deprotonate to a greater degree (due to the presence of a carboxylic group).
-This leads to the ionization of the carboxylic group and an increase in the binding sites present in the chelator, making it more efficient in complexing with the copper ions as shown in 13.
+This leads to the ionization of the carboxylic group and an increase in the binding sites present in the chelator, making it more efficient in complexing with the copper ions as shown in Figure 13.
 However, the increased concentration of hydroxide ions (OH-) results in competition for the ligands, hence leading to the possible precipitation of copper, affecting complexation efficiency.
 Due to the absence of carboxylic groups in EA, the extent of deprotonation will be insignificant.